-You don't see it in the above screenshot, but sometimes the number of tracks found to play will be suffixed with an asterisk, such as: Playing: 04 Tracks\.
-The asterisk is there to tell you that the count of tracks is 'fake'!
+In this screenshot, we see the number of tracks suffixed with an asterisk, so that we read: Playing: 04 Tracks, rather than just Playing: 04 Tracks.
+The extra asterisk is there to tell you that the count of tracks is 'fake'!
 In other words, if you are in the habit of creating 'superFLACs', which are single physical files with an embedded cuesheet that explains where the tracks/movements 'within' the single file begin and end, then Giocoso will count the number of tracks in the cuesheet and display that number, rather than declaring there's just one physical file in the folder.
 The asterisk is, in other words, an indication of the presence of a superFLAC and the fact that the track count is 'virtual', not physical.

 The 'Duration' label shows the total duration of the entire folder of music, not of the specific track being played, whilst the 'Selection' label indicates whether you've asked to play a number of pieces in succession and, if so, what 'play count' we're up to within that.
-If you run Giocoso with the parameter --selections=9, for example, that means 'play 9 works one after the other', and if Giocoso was currently on the 6th of those plays, you'd see "Selection: 06 of 09 selections" displayed here.
+If you run Giocoso with the parameter

+--selections=9, for example, that means 'play 9 works one after the other', and if Giocoso was currently on the 6^{th} of those plays, you'd see "Selection: 06 of 09 selections" displayed here.